usaid-cs/yesterday-i-learned/random.md

 1. "Smoke" is sometimes pronounced "go outside".
 1. The only answer to [the "shabooya roll call" nonsense](https://www.reddit.com/r/videos/comments/6evkks/workplace_of_my_nightmares/) is [My name is Kevin, that is my name.
 They call me Kevin, cuz that's my name](https://www.youtube.com/watch?v=kAdVAbOtVK4).
 1. To find the core value of housing in a market while in a bubble, just take the prices before the bubble, extrapolate using the inflation rate, and you'll know.
-1. 豊田 is Toyoda with a D, but they changed to [トヨタ](https://en.wikipedia.org/wiki/History_of_Toyota) (Toyota) anyway, because トヨタ has 8 strokes in it, and apparently that's good luck.
 1. DON'T PUT GROUND WASP NEST ON YOUR VAGINA TO TIGHTEN MUSCLES, WARNS GYNAECOLOGIST: [“Here's a pro-tip, if something burns when you apply it to the vagina it is generally bad for the vagina” - Dr Gunter](http://www.independent.co.uk/life-style/ground-wasp-nest-vagina-tighten-warn-gynaecologist-painful-sex-bacteria-hiv-a7766376.html)
 1. [Fishwives](https://en.wikipedia.org/wiki/Fishwife), also known as fish fags, are women who sell, rather than marry, fish.
 1. "Back in the 80ies and early 90ies disks were already shipped with bad sectors from the factory and had the bad sectors lists on their drive label.
 You would have to enter them when low-level formatting a drive." - /u/cbmuser